Francis782/PONG/README.md

 If you just want the executable build, see the folder "Build".

-If you want to edit this game, please ensure you have the "Pygame" library extention of Python installed.
+If you want to edit this game, please ensure you have the "Pygame" library extension of Python installed.

+(Also, your outfit looks amazing today!)

 That is all!

 -Cheers! |n_n|